Apple vs Orange - Health impact and Nutrition Comparison

 Carbohydrates

-A 100g serving size of apples contains 2g more of carbohydrates when compared to the same serving size of oranges.
+A 100g serving size of apples contains 2g more carbohydrates than the same serving size of oranges.
 However, apples and oranges contain the same amount of dietary fiber.

 Apples are higher in sugars and can also contain a small amount of starch.
 The main sugars found in apples are fructose, glucose, and sucrose.